Boburbek6010/Boburbek6010/README.md

 ## Flutter Developer

-<span style="font-family: 'Kode Mono', monospace;">I have over 2 years of experience in the industry, contributing to various projects.
+<span style="font-family: 'Times New Roman', monospace;">I have over 2 years of experience in the industry, contributing to various projects.
 My expertise lies in building robust systems that are easy to maintain and meet business requirements.
 I thrive in collaborative environments but can also work independently.
 My focus is on delivering high-quality code and achieving results.</span>

 <p align="center"> <img src="https://raw.githubusercontent.com/masxxiii/masxxiii/output/github-contribution-grid-snake-dark.svg#gh-dark-mode-only" alt="boburbek6010" /> </p>